GTM Team Structure: How to Build Your Go-to-Market Team [2026]

 GTM Team Structure: How to Build Your Go-to-Market Team

-Updated March 2026 — A complete guide to structuring your go-to-market team at every stage of company growth, including org charts, key hires, reporting structures, team models, and when to hire versus outsource.
+Updated March 2026 — A complete guide to structuring your GTM team at every stage of growth: org charts, key hires, reporting structures, and when to hire versus outsource.

-Every founder, CEO, and revenue leader eventually faces the same question: how should I structure my go-to-market team?
+Every founder and revenue leader eventually faces the same question: how should I structure my go-to-market team?

 It sounds simple.
 It is not.
-Get the structure wrong and you end up with overlapping responsibilities, misaligned incentives, pipeline that evaporates between handoffs, and a team that grows headcount faster than it grows revenue.
-Get it right and you build a machine — a coordinated system where marketing generates demand, sales converts it, and the entire organisation moves in the same direction.
+Get the structure wrong and you end up with overlapping responsibilities, misaligned incentives, pipeline that evaporates between handoffs, and headcount growing faster than revenue.
+Get it right and you build a machine — a system where marketing generates demand, sales converts it, and the organisation moves in the same direction.

 I am Jamie Partridge, founder of UpliftGTM.
-I have spent years helping B2B technology companies build, restructure, and scale their go-to-market teams.
-From two-person founding teams to full GTM organisations with 50+ people across sales, marketing, and revenue operations.
-I have seen what works at every stage, what fails, and — most importantly — what premature scaling looks like versus intentional, stage-appropriate team building.
+I have spent years helping B2B technology companies build, restructure, and scale their go-to-market teams — from two-person founding teams to GTM organisations with 50+ people across sales, marketing, and revenue operations.
+I have seen what works at every stage, what fails, and what premature scaling looks like versus intentional, stage-appropriate team building.

-This guide covers exactly how to structure your GTM team at four distinct company stages, the most common organisational models, who to hire and when, reporting structures that actually work, and how to decide between hiring in-house and outsourcing.
-Whether you are building your first GTM function or restructuring one that has outgrown its original design, this is the framework you need.
+This guide covers how to structure your GTM team at four distinct stages, the most common organisational models, who to hire and when, reporting structures that work, and how to decide between hiring in-house and outsourcing.

 Table of Contents